 As the first settled area in Sydney, The Rocks is also where you’ll find the oldest pubs in town – The Fortune of War opened in 1828.
 Discover the area’s colonial-era pubs with , which will let you in on their colourful history from the rum rebellion to the six o’clock swill.

 The Rocks has many more delicious food and wine experiences.
 Quay is the pinnacle of fine dining, Altitude on level 36 of the Shangri-La Sydney has bird’s-eye views of the harbour, Sake does delicious Japanese and The Doss House is an underground whisky bar in a heritage building.

-Thinking of staying a weekend or longer?
-Accommodation options suit various budgets, from the Sydney Harbour YHA to mid-range options to five-star luxury.
-Getting to The Rocks is easy.
-You can walk north along George Street from the city centre or take a train, bus or ferry to Circular Quay.
+The Rocks is a short walk north along George Street from the city centre or you can take a train, bus or ferry to Circular Quay.